resources

 A domain name is your unique address on the internet, like yourbusiness.org.au or yourname.com.

-If your target audience is primarily Australian, choosing a domain name that ends with .au is important because it helps with local search engine rankings (such as a Google search) and makes it easier for Australians to find you.
-However, if you expect visitors from all over the world, a .com domain may be a better choice.
-If you don’t plan to have a website and just need a custom email address, the domain extension matters less.
+If your target audience is primarily local, choosing a domain name ending with .au is highly recommended.
+It boosts your local search engine rankings and makes it incredibly easy for locals to find you.
+Conversely, if you expect a global audience, a standard .com domain often works best.
+If you strictly need a custom email address without a website, your domain extension matters slightly less.

-- .com.au: Requires an Australian Business Number (ABN) or Australian Company Number (ACN), making it ideal for Australian businesses or organisations.
+• .com.au: You must have an Australian Business Number (ABN) or Australian Company Number (ACN).
+This makes it ideal for commercial businesses.

-- .org.au: Specifically for not-for-profit organisations registered in Australia.
-To register, you’ll need to provide proof your organisation meets the definition of a not-for-profit entity.
+• .org.au: Designed strictly for not-for-profit organisations.
+You must provide proof that your group meets the legal definition of a not-for-profit entity.

 2. DNS Hosting